 From this illustrious design, water flows from a jagged travertine marble.
 It was a legend that Bernini deliberately positioned Rio de la Plata as if the sculpture cowers down the facade of the church of Sant'Agnese, which has been built by Bernini's rival, Borromini.
 The church was completed several years after the fountain has been erected.

 It was June 1651 when Fontana dei Quattro Fiumi has been unveiled.
 A festival, paid by the Pamphili family for Innocent X has been held.
-It was said that the locals were overwhelmed by the massive fountain that contained lifelike deities.
+It was said that the locals were overwhelmed by the massive Four Rivers Fountain that contained lifelike deities.

 Decorate your garden with a classic outdoor fountain with lifelike figures that will liven up any boring space; discover the beauty of cast stone outdoor fountains and other designs here in our store.